Azure-Samples/azureai-assistant-tool/README.md

 - Getting Help

 ## 🤖🛠️ Azure AI Assistants tool
-Azure AI Assistants tool is an experimental Python application and middleware designed to simplify the development, experimentation, testing, and debugging of Assistants created with **Azure OpenAI Assistants (Preview)** _(see below)_.
-Use this powerful, easy-to-setup low-code / no code playground tool to quickly experiment and build AI Assistants within your application with Azure OpenAI Assistants API.
+Azure AI Assistants tool is an experimental Python application and middleware designed to simplify the development, experimentation, testing, and debugging of AI agents created with **Azure OpenAI Assistants (Preview)** _(see below)_.
+Use this powerful, easy-to-setup low-code / no code playground tool to quickly experiment and build AI agents within your application with Azure OpenAI Assistants API.

-In addition to the OpenAI Assistants API, the tool also provides a similar interface for OpenAI's Chat Completion and Realtime API-based assistants.
+In addition to the OpenAI Assistants API, the tool also provides a similar interface for OpenAI's Chat Completion and Realtime API-based AI agents.

 > [!IMPORTANT]
-> **The Azure AI Assistant Tool is experimental**, created to support ideation and experimentation for AI assistant development or your daily prompt engineering.
+> **The Azure AI Assistant Tool is experimental**, created to support mainly product ideation and experimentation using AI agents.
 As the tool evolves, expect significant updates and improvements.
 We welcome feedback and contributions to help shape its future.

 ## 🆕 Latest News